Injured at work in Wyoming? It happens. This is what you need to know.

 3: Take responsibility for your recovery.
 Receiving prompt medical evaluation, keeping records, and actively participating in your recovery will go a long ways towards ensuring that you can return to pre-accident status.
 Yes, you should follow the professional healthcare provider's advice, but you, as the injured person, should be actively involved and participate fully in getting back to YOUR life.

-For 15 years, I have been proud to help Wyoming's workers recover from workplace injuries, and look forward to continuing to provide this service at Spine+Fit Clinic in Cheyenne.
+For 15 years, I have been proud to help Wyoming's Occupational Athletes recover from workplace injuries, and look forward to continuing to provide this service at Spine+Fit Clinic in Cheyenne.

 If you find yourself injured in the state of Wyoming, I think you'll find that Wyoming Worker's Compensation will be a powerful ally in helping you get your life back on track.